Tlalpan: Other parks

-Fuentes Brotates de Tlalpan is a national park with an area of about one km2 running alongside a small canyon.
+Fuentes Brotantes de Tlalpan is a national park with an area of about one km2 running alongside a small canyon.
 It has a small lake and its own Casa de Cultura (cultural center).
 It has problems with trash and its ecosystem is heavily damaged, although there a number of large Moctezuma cypress trees.

 The Parque Ecológico Loreto y Peña Pobre is located on what were the lands of a former paper factory and extends over 21,000m2.
 This factory, called Loreto y Peña Pobre, was built in the late 19th century (a time called the Porfiriato in Mexico) when many factories and other infrastructure was built in this area.
 The paper factory shut down in the 20th century, and its main building eventually became a mall, called the Plaza Inbursa (formerly Plaza Cuicuilco), which is known for its various entertainment options such as restaurants and movie theaters.
 In 1989, the rest of the lands were converted into this ecological park.
 It contains a model house showing alternative technologies designed to avoid environmental damage.
 Workshops are offered for children at the site, as well as restaurants serving organic food.

 The Parque Juana de Asbaje was established in 1999, on the site of a former psychiatric hospital on land measuring 17,000m2.
 It has green areas along with a bookstore selling coloring books of pre-Hispanic deities for children and replicas of archeological objects.
 In 2005, the area generated controversy as the borough sought to relocate the Luis Cabrera Library.
 Residents initially objected, stating that it would develop too much of what is legally public space.
 However, later studies found that the land was not originally part of the public land grant, and the expanded library would be beneficial to the community.
 It was then built and has a collection of 11,000 books.

 The Parque Ecologico Ejidal San Nicolás Totolapan is located by the semi-independent rural village of the same name covering over 2,000 hectares.
 It contains an important reserves of tree species such as pine, oyamel fir, white cedar and holm oak, as well as meadows.
 It is home to eighty-two species of animals, many of which are migratory species from the United States and Canada.
 It is open to the public for hiking, skiing, camping, mountain biking and horseback riding.